Rethinking with ActNow Theatre

 Key takeaways

-1. Have clear hiring guidelines
+- Have clear hiring guidelines

 ActNow has something akin to a Code of Behaviour, “in the sense that when we contract, there’s an induction pack with information in there,” Gurreeboo says.
 In addition, the Theatre is stringent in employing artists (particularly facilitators) and does significant work to safeguard them, especially when they enter environments to discuss racism.
-“There’s even more work we have to do around that,” she offers.
+“There’s even more work we have to do around that,” she offers. - Give non-white artists room for error

 “Everything is always about proving our worth,” Gurreeboo says.
 “We can fail too!
 Let us fail.
 I don’t feel we have that luxury.
 I’ve never had that luxury.
-I’ve had to be above and beyond, always.”
+I’ve had to be above and beyond, always.” - “It’s about the voices in the room”

 When Gurreeboo started working with ActNow, she was the only person of colour on the core team who constantly had to advocate.
 “As soon as I took over leadership, [things] completely changed.
 They completely changed!
 It went the other way.
 It’s about having the people.
 You must trust [diverse] people because they will do it automatically; it’s inherent.
 Often, people might consult here and there, but they don’t put [diverse] people in decision-making positions.
 So consult, consult, consult, with the community and with artists.
-Trust their thinking.”
+Trust their thinking.” - Do the ground work with community

 In 2021, ActNow conducted an intersectional consultation process in partnership with Democracy In Colour to learn how the communities they serve are viewing the Theatre’s programs.
-Part of the process was a series called Sofa Sessions, where people from different groups shared information (“we had First Nations folk speaking with POC, and to queer folks, and talking about the best ways to engage,” Gurreboo says.)
+Part of the process was a series called Sofa Sessions, where people from different groups shared information (“we had First Nations folk speaking with POC, and to queer folks, and talking about the best ways to engage,” Gurreeboo says.)
 Each participant was paid an honorarium for their time, with the complete reports forthcoming.

 Pushing the paradigms